RH3421/Reducing_NBA_Injuries/README.md

   3. Players were 1.29 times more likely to sustain a season-ending injury for every minute of play accumulate in a season.

 ## Conclusions
-To put the 3 most impactful predictors for season-ending injury into perspective, players in the study averaged 1.7 ± 0.8 personal fouls per game, have an average height of 79 ± 4 inches, and play an average of 1213 ± 857 minutes per seaon.
+To put the 3 most impactful risk factors for season-ending injury into perspective, players in the study averaged 1.7 ± 0.8 personal fouls per game, had an average height of 79 ± 4 inches, and played an average of 1213 ± 857 minutes per seaon.
+It seems that players involved in more physical contact (personal fouls per game), who were taller (height), and accumulated a lot minutes over the season (minutes player per season) should develop strategies to mitigate these risks while minimizing impact on play.

 ## Recommendations